marionettejs/backbone.radio/README.md

 ### Channels

 The real draw of Backbone.Radio are channels.
-A Channel is simply an object that has Backbone.Events, Radio.Commands, and Radio.Requests mixed into it;
+A Channel is simply an object that has Backbone.Events and Radio.Requests mixed into it;
-it's a standalone message bus comprised of all three systems.
+it's a standalone message bus comprised of both systems.

 Getting a handle of a Channel is easy.